everii-Group/mocoapp-api-docs/sections/invoices.md

 - **project_id** - 5678

 The response returns an array with all the invoice information (see attributes), except `salutation`, `footer`, `items`, `payments` and `reminders`.

+⚠️ For the status "disregarded," which is not included by default, the response has far fewer fields.

 ## GET /invoices/locked